DeltaLabo/documentation_templates/README.md

 │   │   └── shared_refs.bib
 │   ├── data/
 │   │   └── members_table.tex # e.g. a table with all lab members
-│   └── classes/
+│   └── latex/
 │       └── example_class_name/
 │           └── example_class.cls
+│           ├── test.tex
+│           ├── manifest.json # List of dependencies from common/
+│           ├── README.md # When and how to use the template
 │           └── themes/
 │               └── example_theme_name/
 │                   └── example_theme.sty
 ├── example_template/
 │   ├── example_template.tex
 │   ├── example_image.png
-│   ├── build.ps1 # Script that gets all dependencies from common/
+│   ├── test.tex # Only needed if template .tex can't be compiled on its own │   ├── manifest.json # List of dependencies from common/
 │   └── README.md # When and how to use the template
 └── README.md # Project root README
 ```